Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Conclusions and Future Work

+There are several important future directions.
+First, in the current linear mixture MG, the feature mapping encodes the information of both players.
+To reproduce the difference between $(A+B)$ and $AB$ in the tabular setting, we may need to construct a separate feature mapping for each player \citep{bai2020near}.
+Second, while our algorithms can be extended to the decentralized setting, it is not clear if the minimax-optimal regret can still be obtained because of the adversarial policy.
+How to achieve a near-optimal decentralized algorithm is another important future work.

-Part of this work was done when QG, ZC, and DZ participated in the Fall 2020 program on the Theory of Reinforcement Learning at the Simons Institute for the Theory of Computing.
+\acks{We thank the anonymous reviewers for their helpful comments.
+Part of this work was done when ZC, DZ and QG participated the Theory of Reinforcement Learning program at the Simons Institute for the Theory of Computing in Fall 2020.
+ZC, DZ and QG are partially supported by the National Science Foundation IIS-2008981, CAREER Award 1906169, and AWS Machine Learning Research Award.
+The views and conclusions contained in this paper are those of the authors and should not be interpreted as representing any funding agencies.}